HITECHCRIME/HC_SG26_CRAVE/README.md

 ```
 all people want or need
-beyond their reach,
+beyond their reach

 -- we're not free, dreams

 out of my tracks
 sow what you reap

 inside my mind

 all people want or need
-beyond their reach,
+beyond their reach

 -- we're not free, dreams

 out of my tracks
 sow what you reap

-inside my mind
+(inside my mind)

 all people want or need
 beyond their reach,